 To maintain the balance between categories, expect a formidable decrease in the weight of the Quality category at an equal level.

 Change 3 – Expansion in Low-Volume Thresholds (LVT)

 A Low-Volume Threshold (LVT) depends on the number of allowed Medicare Part B charges and the number of patients cared for by an eligible clinician.
 There is a consistent increase in the LVT in subsequent years until 2018.
 And, 2019 is not going to be any different.

 Currently, the LVT has more than or equal to 200 Medicare patients or your practice/group has billed more than or equal to $90,000 in Medicare Part B allowed charges.
 It was an uptick to MIPS 2017 requirements of 100 Medicare Part B patients or $30,000 Medicare Part B allowed charges.

-You may not be eligible in the past year, but there is a high probability of your eligibility to MIPS submissions in 2019.
-Therefore, be well aware and as soon as you reach the Low-Volume Threshold, P3Care being a MIPS qualified registry, reports on your behalf so that you receive high incentives.
+You may not be eligible in the past year, but there is a high probability of your eligibility for MIPS submissions in 2019.
+Therefore, be well aware, and as soon as you reach the Low-Volume Threshold, P3Care being a MIPS qualified registry, reports on your behalf so that you receive high incentives.

 Change 4 – MIPS Cost Category to Experience a Boost

 We can see the cost category weight rise to 15% in 2019.
 MIPS 2019 reporting is not going to be a child’s play because the focus on trimming healthcare expenses is now more than before.
 CMS suggests adjusting this raise by offsetting the Quality category from 50 to 45%.

 Hence, be on the lookout for any changes in government regulations around Medicare reimbursements!
 Quality reporting aims to improve healthcare delivery and better compensation to physicians.